spetric/Lips/README.md

 All required Lua scripts as well as example scripts are also distributed with binary packages.

 NOTE: data.zip file containes face detection and face landmarks model plus style transfer models.
-This archive must be unpacked in data folder under executable directory path if you don't want to modify some OpenCV example scripts.
+This archive must be unpacked in data folder under executable directory path if you don't want to modify OpenCV example scripts (face swap, neural style transfer).